UNGA Science Summit 2023

 UN Science Summit September 20-22 Sessions

-The 9th edition of the Science Summit around the 78th United Nations General Assembly (UNGA78) will take place from 12-29 September 2023.
-The People Centered Internet is organizing nine sessions in conjunction with the International Science Council from Sept 20-22 to discuss the future of digital in achieving the SDGs.
-The sessions will take a people centered approach; this means it will discuss how scientific and digital collaboration can only be advanced through human feedback loops.
-The People Centered Internet sessions will explore the parameters of this approach focusing on specific use cases where this is needed to achieve the SDGs and discussing the recommended enabling policy, regulatory, and financial environments that are required to support genuinely global scientific collaborations across continents, nations, and themes.
+The 9th edition of the Science Summit around the 78th United Nations General Assembly (UNGA78) took place from 12-29 September 2023.
+The People Centered Internet organized nine sessions in conjunction with the International Science Council to discuss the future of digital in achieving the SDGs.
+The sessions take a people centered approach; this means to discuss how scientific and digital collaboration can only be advanced through human feedback loops.
+The People Centered Internet sessions explore the parameters of this approach focusing on specific use cases where this is needed to achieve the SDGs and discussing the recommended enabling policy, regulatory, and financial environments that are required to support genuinely global scientific collaborations across continents, nations, and themes.

 Content Table